Once regarded as just an imitation of the real thing, inflatable hot tubs are fast becoming a popular alternative to a built-in spa.

 Both products are “Lay Z Spa” systems which is a brand name also used by Bestway (USA) Inc, who manufacture the SaluSpa Miami model inflatable hot tub for Coleman.

 Coleman has a long history as leaders in outdoor and recreational goods.
 Their reputation for supplying durable and long-lasting products is well known.
 You will be happy to know that their inflatable spas are no exception.

 Now, let’s take a closer look at the top 2 Coleman hot tub reviews.

-This model is the most popular Coleman portable hot tub on Amazon with over 700 customer reviews with a 4.5 star rating!
+This model is the most popular Coleman portable hot tub on Amazon with over 760 customer reviews!

 With that much water, you might not be surprised to learn that the tub has a filled weight of around 2,700 lbs so make sure that the floor or surface you locate your tub on can take that much weight.
 Check the user manual that’s included for further recommendations and advice on this.

 When the tub is empty, it weighs just 88 lbs so is very easy to move around which is what makes these inflatable spas so great, they’re just so portable!